mekkanix/mekkanix.github.io/owntrack/README.md

 ### Strict blocking

-Behind the scenes, uses a **strict blocking** pattern for managing tracking services.
+Behind the scenes, OwnTrack uses a **strict blocking** pattern for managing tracking services.
 Concretely, no tracking operation is performed until the user has accepted consent for corresponding service, neither third-party script imports nor the execution of an initialization script.
 Once the user accepts tracking, OwnTrack will automatically inject scripts and/or perform the initialization by paying attention to execution order.

 ### Transparent use